 Children who are the same age, grade, and gender (except for our Senior OP program which is co-ed) can be grouped together if space is available in the group.
 We do not accommodate requests that are not in the best interests of all the children in the group.

-Our program is designed as a three-week experience with 5 day, 3 day and 2 day per week options.
-Simply stated, it is easier for campers to truly make friends, learn games and songs, and feel a part of a camp group if they are there for a longer time.
+Our program is designed as a two-week experience 5 days per week Monday through Friday.
+Simply stated, it is easier for campers to truly make friends, learn games and songs, and feel a part of a camp group if they are there as a group every day.
 For this reason, and to keep our groups together with the same campers for each full session, we do not offer shorter or prorated sessions.

-All of our senior counselors undergo a lengthy and thorough interview and background check process prior to working for Outpost Summer Camps.
-They are fingerprinted (from which a background check is completed), and then complete a medical exam and drug and alcohol screen (for driving the camp vans) once they are hired.
-In addition to these processes, we call their previous employment and personal references.
+All of our employees undergo a lengthy and thorough interview, formal background check, and multiple reference check process prior to working for Outpost Summer Camps.
+We call their previous employment and personal references to assess fit and ensure tangible evidence of responsibility taking.
 In many cases, our staff are directly referred to us from our camp parents!

 Of course!
 Each summer we evaluate our programs by requesting that our camp parents complete end-of-summer feedback forms.
 On this form we ask parents if they’d be willing to serve as a parent reference.
 From this we have a terrific number of volunteers from all neighborhoods with all ages of kids.
 Give us a call and we’ll be happy to connect you with a veteran Outpost parent.
 Also, please watch these video testimonials from two of our camp parents – one 9-year veteran and one in her first summer with camp.